-Vanuatu's Second NC should have been published but it is not yet completed.
+Currently Vanuatu's Second NC should have been published but it has not done this yet.
 If the document had been available it would have greatly supported the analysis of sectorial impacts of the risks from climate change.

-The delay in the production of the SNC now also creates an issue of no longer being up-to-date with the current science: a finished SNC would be based on the 4th Assessment Report by the IPCC, but the 5th report is just being published, and new results for climate projections are now available.
-NAB will have easy access to this if it updates its current licences for SimCLIM 2.5 to that of SimCLIM 2013.
+The delay in the production of the SNC now also creates an issue of no longer being up-to-date with the current science: a finished SNC would be based on the 4th Assessment Report by IPCC, but the 5th report is just being published, and new results for climate projections are now available.
+NAB will have easy access to this if it updates its current licences for SimCLIM 2.5 to that of SimCLIM 3.0.